It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Because most power tools are so tailored, only the Original Equipment Manufacturer (OEM) has the knowledge to manufacture spare parts.

 Purchasing low-cost replacement parts can be risky.
-Unless the original owner indicates otherwise, you may purchase any spare you see fit.
+Unless the original owner indicates otherwise, you may buy any spare you see fit.

 The table saw is another tool that includes a removable insert through which the cutting tool pokes.

 The insert aims to reduce the amount of space around the blade or cutter.
-Unfortunately, inserts for these tools can be difficult to come by.
+Unfortunately, inserts for these tools can be challenging to come by.

 If this is the case, rather than using a spare part that’s not compatible, you might consider creating custom inserts that are tailored to your tool.